apache/directory-fortress-commander/README.txt

 ###################################################################################
 a.
 Open a command prompt on target machine in the root folder of the directory-fortress-commander package

 b.
-Set java home:
+Set java home and maven home.
-# export JAVA_HOME=...

 c.
-Set maven home:
-# export M2_HOME=...

-d.
 Run maven install:
-# $M2_HOME/bin/mvn clean install -DskipTests
+# mvn clean install -DskipTests
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 3:  Obtain the fortress.properties
 ###################################################################################
 Copy the fortress.properties, created during Fortress Core setup, to this package's resource folder.

-# cp [directory-fortress-core]/src/test/resources/fortress.properties [directory-fortress-commander]/src/main/resources
+# cp [directory-fortress-core]/config/fortress.properties [directory-fortress-commander]/src/main/resources

 Where [directory-fortress-core] is base folder of the fortress core source package and [directory-fortress-commander] is the current package's home folder.
 ___________________________________________________________________________________